 - material science

-This course gives you with the knowledge you need to progress to one of our Chemical Engineering MEng degrees:
+This course gives you the knowledge you need to progress to one of our Chemical Engineering MEng degrees:

 Chemical Engineering MEng Honours (H813)